 - more likely to annoy them

-- more effective at communicating facts and information
+- better at communicating facts and information

-- more effective at telling a touching story
+- better at telling a touching story

-When it comes to which method is more likely to be read, donors are almost evenly divided – 37% feel they are more likely to read direct mail, 35% e-mail, and 28% say they’re equally likely to read each one.
 Age plays a role in this, but not a big one.
-Among donors under age 35, e-mail from charitable organizations is more likely than direct mail to get read, but only by a 44% to 35% margin.
+Among donors under age 35, e-mail is more likely than mail to get read, but only by a 44% to 35% margin.
 Among donors 65 and older, direct mail wins by a relatively small margin, 39% to 29%.

-Where e-mail has a substantial advantage is in the perception that it is a better use of an organization’s resources.
+Where e-mail has a substantial advantage is in the perception it is a better use of an organization’s resources.
 Fifty-five percent of all donors feel this way, while 24% believe direct mail is a better use of resources.
 This is one perception that does not vary by age group.

-Ron Sellers, president of Grey Matter Research, notes that this study may help combat some common myths about donor communications.
+Ron Sellers, president of Grey Matter Research, notes this study may help combat some common myths about donor communications.
 “There are some in the industry who preach that older donors simply won’t accept digital communication, or that young donors reject traditional direct mail,” Sellers said.
 “While different ages do lean toward one method or the other, most donors are quite accepting of both methods.”
-He explained that only 4% of all donors feel direct mail is superior to e-mail on all six of these measured factors, while just 6% rate e-mail as superior on all six.
+He explained that only 4% of all donors feel direct mail is superior to e-mail on all six of these measured factors.
+Just 6% rate e-mail as superior on all six.
 The vast majority see advantages to both methods.

 The study examines these donors perceptions more in-depth, including by religious identification, amount given, and various demographics.
 Please e-mail ron@greymatterresearch.com for a free copy of the full report.